-FISCAL YEARS 2024/2025 & 2025/2026 ADOPTED BUDGET:
+FISCAL YEAR 2025/2026 PROPOSED AMENDED BUDGET:

-Staff developed a two-year budget for the fiscal years 2024/2025 & 2025/2026 starting in February this year.
+Staff developed this proposed amended budget for Fiscal Year 2025/2026 starting in February this year.
+This is the second year of the original biennial adopted budget in June 2024.
 Placing a multi-year budget in place was intended to provide our community with fiscal security during rapidly changing political, social and economic periods.
-We also turn our attention towards long-term fiscal sustainability, being thoughtful in maintaining our organizational strength and remaining resilient through identifying opportunities to diversify our revenue sources and expand our revenue base.
-As our community grows and flourishes, our organization must use our resources strategically to support our community.
-Balancing short-term response and long-term investment will remain a priority for our organization.
-I am confident that this focus will guide us through any challenges and make Gardena stronger than we were before.
+We remain committed to long-term fiscal sustainability by carefully preserving our organizational strength and proactively identifying opportunities to diversify and expand our revenue sources.
+As our community continues to grow and thrive, it is essential that we strategically allocate resources to support its development.
+Prioritizing both immediate needs and long-term investment will be key to our success.
+I am confident that this approach will enable us to navigate challenges effectively and improve the City's long-term financial position.

 The total City budget consists of General Fund revenues, Special Revenue Funds such as grant funds, and Enterprise Funds for the Transportation Department and City Sewer Maintenance Program.
 Only General Fund revenue is at the full discretion of the City Council for spending appropriations.
 All other revenues are otherwise restricted because of the funding sources.
 Budgeted expenditures are based upon an analysis of past expenditures in conjunction with revenue forecasts based on current economic conditions.
-For the adopted budget, the General Fund will be structurally balanced with a modest surplus of \$154,252 in Fiscal Year 2024/2025 and \$119,570 in Fiscal Year 2025/2026.
-Special Revenue Funds, however, are budgeted based on all available funds which includes the total of projected new revenue for the fiscal year and any carry-over funds which have already been received but not yet spent.
+For the proposed budget, the General Fund will be structurally balanced with a surplus of \$73,046.
+Special Revenue Funds, however, are budgeted based on all available funds which includes the total of projected new revenue for the fiscal year and any carry-over funds which have already been received but have not yet been spent.
 Special Revenue Funds are structurally balanced including carry-over funds from the prior fiscal years.

-The adopted budget shows a surplus with a General Fund revenue budgeted for Fiscal Year 2024/2025 at \$86,419,896 and expenditures at \$86,265,644 for a net surplus of \$154,252 on June 30, 2025.
-Fiscal Year 2024/2025 total revenues for all funds, including transfers, are \$304,672,050 with expenditures, including transfer out, at \$319,217,677.
+The proposed amended budget shows a surplus with a General Fund revenue budgeted for Fiscal Year 2025/2026 at \$87,404,784, and expenditures at \$87,331,738, for a net surplus of \$73,046, on June 30, 2026.
+Fiscal Year 2025/2026 total revenues for all funds, including transfers, are \$280,645,239, with expenditures, including transfer out, at \$320,392,957.
 The difference represents the use of fund balance in Special Revenue Funds.
-For Fiscal Year 2025/2026 General Fund revenue is budgeted at \$89,009,149 and expenditures at \$88,889,579 for a net surplus of \$119,570 on June 30, 2026.
-Fiscal Year 2025/2026 total revenues for all funds, including transfers, are \$202,725,996 with expenditures, including transfer out, at \$207,220,692.
-The delta for total revenues and total expenditures for all funds is due to the timing of the Special Revenue Funds.